penseipublicidade/website/docs/controls/textfield.md

 ### `input_filter`

-Provides as-you-type filtering/validation in your `TextField`.
+Provides as-you-type filtering/validation.
+Value is an instance of the [`InputFilter`](/docs/reference/types/inputfilter) class.

-The value is an instance of the [`InputFilter`](/docs/reference/types/inputfilter) class.
+Similar to the `on_change` callback, the input filters are not applied when the content of the field is changed programmatically.

 ### `keyboard_type`